Narva Estonia – Visiting the outer border of the EU with Russia

 Narva under Russian rule

-In the course of the war against Sweden, Russia now controlled large parts of the Baltic region.
+In the course of the war against Sweden, Russia got controll of large parts of the Baltic region.
 However, the city subsequently lost importance, and other port cities in the area experienced an upswing instead.
 After the brief episode of Estonian independence in the interwar period, the city was occupied by the Soviets in 1940 and almost completely destroyed during World War II.
 After the war, Narva was settled by many Russians from other parts of the giant empire, who soon became the majority of the population.
 Today there is little evidence of the former splendor of the city, rather numerous more or less boring apartment blocks were built.

 narva estonia